ersJava/crystal_collector/README.md

 * By clicking on a crystal a specific amount of points will add to the total score.

-* The player wins the game by matching the total score to random number,
+* The player wins the game by matching the total score to random number.

 * The player loses the game if the total score goes above the random number.